ctp-eos/ctp-is-disclosure/CTP ENERGY: Origins of Consciousness-based (Non)Physics.md

 - C-energy resonance-based AI systems
 - Non-physical energy healing platforms[^11]
 - Post-quantum information storage using C-units[^12]
-- CTP Gravitic Propulsion Systems (advanced forms of space travel and CTP space proulsion systems)
+- CTP Gravitic Propulsion Systems *(advanced forms of future space travel and CTP space propulsion systems)*

 By comparison, **Hoffman’s model does not lend itself to engineering** — it is an interpretation framework, not a physical model.